4GeeksAcademy/machine-learning-content/06-ml_algos/regularized-linear-models.md

+---
+description: >-
+  Master regularized linear models with Lasso and Ridge techniques to prevent overfitting in your machine learning projects.
+Discover how to implement them in Python!
+---
 ## Regularized Linear Models

 A **regularized linear model** is a version of a linear model that includes an element in its function to avoid overfitting and improve the learning capability of the model.